The Geography of Pakistan & Bangladesh

 Bangladesh

 The creation of Bangladesh resulted from political, economic, and linguistic discrimination by the Pakistani government against East Pakistan.
-In 1952, the Bengali Language Movement demanded recognition of Bengali as a national language, highlighting the cultural and linguistic rift between East and West Pakistan.
-East Pakistan was economically marginalized, despite contributing significantly to Pakistan's economy through jute exports.
+In 1952, the Bengali Language Movement demanded recognition of Bengali as a national language, highlighting a cultural rift between East and West Pakistan.
+East Pakistan was economically marginalized, despite contributing significantly to Pakistan's economy.

-The 1970 general elections saw the Awami League, led by Sheikh Mujibur Rahman, winning a majority.
-However, the refusal of the Pakistani leadership to transfer power led to widespread unrest.
-In 1971, following a brutal military crackdown by the Pakistani army, East Pakistan declared independence as Bangladesh.
-The subsequent war, with support from India, culminated in the creation of Bangladesh on December 16, 1971.
+In 1970, elections saw the Bengali Awami League, led by Sheikh Mujibur Rahman, win a majority.
+However, Pakistani leadership refused to transfer power.
+In 1971, following a brutal crackdown by the Pakistani army, East Pakistan declared independence as Bangladesh.
+The subsequent war, with support from India, ended with the creation of Bangladesh in December 1971.

-Bangladesh is predominantly a riverine country, with its geography heavily influenced by the Ganges (Padma), Brahmaputra (Jamuna), and Meghna rivers.
-The world's largest river delta, the Bengal Delta, dominates Bangladesh.
-It is an extremely fertile area, but also highly susceptible to flooding and cyclones.
+Bangladesh is a low-lying country, dominated by the Ganges River Delta.
+It is the world's largest river delta and an extremely fertile area.
+However, it is also susceptible to flooding and cyclones.
 Most of Bangladesh consists of flat, low-lying plains.
-The extensive river systems support agriculture, making Bangladesh one of the world's largest producers of rice and jute.
+The extensive river systems support agriculture, making Bangladesh one of the world's largest producers of rice and jute (a natural fiber used for packages).

 Chittagong Hill Tracts